learn-co-curriculum/github-to-canvas/README.md

 - `--save-to-github`, `-s`: If you are are creating or aligning content locally, the `.canvas` file is not automatically committed to the repo.
 This option will attempt to commit and push the `.canvas` file to the remote repository.
+**DEPRECATED:**
+- `--forkable`: Adds a **Fork** button to the Flatiron School HTML header.
+For use with custom Canvas JS to enable Canvas assignment forking workflow for Flatiron School students.

 Run `github-to-canvas --help` for additional options not listed in this Readme.

 ## Examples of Valid Images This Gem Can Convert